Is there an Oregon State Sex Offender website to access offender information?

 Where can I find information about sex offender residence requirements?

 Residence requirements are conditions placed on sex offenders currently under supervision by the Board of Parole and Post-Prison Supervision (for parolees) and Community Corrections (for probationers).
 These requirements can be found in ORS 144.641-642.
-For sex offenders off of supervision, no residential requirements apply under current Oregon state law.
+For sex offenders off of supervision, no residential requirements apply under current Oregon state law but may apply under local law.

 Can registered sex offenders have contact with or be around children?